 - Children are prepared to succeed by achieving appropriate grade level reading proficiencies

-We provide a free, high-quality early learning experience for special needs from birth and for general education students who are 4 years old by September 1st or December 1st of the current school year.
+We provide a free, high-quality early learning experience for special needs from birth and for general education students who are 4 years old by December 1st of the current school year.

 Great Start Readiness Program (GSRP)